GaloyMoney/proof-of-sats/readme.md

 ## Usage

-## To generate the liabilities tree.
+## To generate the liabilities tree

 ```js
 import { createLiabilitiesTree } from 'proof-of-liabilities/create-tree'